-A continuous X-ray beam is passed through the body part and sent to a video monitor so that the body part and its motion can be seen in detail.
+A continuous X-ray beam passes through the body part and sends to a video monitor so our staff can see the body part and its motion in detail.

-Fluoroscopy may be used to evaluate specific areas of the body.
+We may use fluoroscopy to evaluate specific areas of the body.
 These include the bones, muscles, and joints, as well as solid organs, such as the heart, lung, or kidneys.

-Fluoroscopy may be done on an outpatient basis or as part of your stay in a hospital.
+Our trained staff may perform a fluoroscopy on an outpatient basis or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your health care provider's practices.